Connor (Angel): Characterization

 Teenage Connor is an angry, brooding, intense, and volatile teenager who is vindictive towards Angel.
 Vincent Kartheiser described him as withdrawn and "not willing to open up to the group happiness everyone is so inclined to be part of".
-He also highlighted his 'alienation' of this world and resulting caution and unwillingness to trust others.
+He also highlighted his alienation of this world and resulting caution and unwillingness to trust others.
 Tim Minear further characterizes Connor by his strong need for family which "means everything to this kid because he's never had one" and put emphasis on his "conflicted" personality triggered by his upbringing.
 David Fury and Minear also highlight Connor's similarity to Angel.
 Fury worked on the resemblance of strength, fighting style, and personality.
 Minear compared their trait of accepting responsibility even in the worst times.
 Intending to show Connor as a formidable fighter, Kelly A. Manners described him as "quite the hunter, quite the killer."
-Kartheiser notes him as "truly badass", and jokingly compares his fighting style to that of 'Jackie Chan', He is attracted to women older than him, which becomes a running gag in the series.
+Kartheiser notes him as "truly badass", and jokingly compares his fighting style to that of Jackie Chan.
+He is attracted to women older than him, which becomes a running gag in the series.

-Connor, despite being the son of two "vampires," is meant to be "human" with otherwise super powers.
-Due to this, he wasn't given the vampire makeup of the series.
+Connor, despite being the son of two vampires, is meant to be human, though with super powers, and therefore was not given the vampire makeup of the series.
 Kartheiser expresses his simultaneous joy and dismay at this, considering makeup an added benefit for the character and agreeing that the lack of it saved him much time.
-Connor was initially clad in clothes made of animal skin, and his attire was said to resemble 'Peter Pan' and 'Robin Hood'.
+Connor was initially clad in clothes made of animal skin, said to resemble those of Peter Pan and Robin Hood.
 He was also wearing, as a trophy, a necklace made of parts of demons he killed in hell.
-After he settles in this world, he drops the necklace and is given a more casual set of clothes: jeans, T-shirts, and jackets.
+After he settles in this world, he drops the necklace and is given more casual clothes: jeans, T-shirts, and jackets.
 The concept behind Connor's wardrobe was that, unconcerned with this world's fashion sense, he "just took whatever was available."
 Yet, one interviewer notices his clothing to be "conservative [..] for somebody who's never seen an advert".
 Connor's hairstyle at the start was short and choppy as if cut with a knife.
 Afterward he's given a modern and cleaner look with longer, styled hair.
-Kartheiser was critical of the new hair style calling it 'David Cassidy hair-do' and feeling it was a 'little bit heavy'.
+Kartheiser was critical of the new hair style, calling it "David Cassidy hair-do" and feeling it was a "little bit heavy'.